 Step 5: How to compress file & folder using Ubuntu 7zip GUI (Graphical user interface).

-Yes, besides the command line interface the 7zip also support the Graphical user interface on the Ubuntu.
-In case, you are not using the minimal Ubuntu server with only command line interface then you can use this simple method of archiving the files and folders on Ubuntu or Debian using 7-Zip compression too.
+Yes, besides the command line interface the 7zip also supports the Graphical user interface on Ubuntu.
+In case, you are not using the minimal Ubuntu server with only a command-line interface then you can use this simple method of archiving the files and folders on Ubuntu or Debian using 7-Zip compression too.

 2. Select the .7z format and then click on the Create button.
-Beside the .7z you can also use the .Zip and .tat.xz compression formats to archive your file and folders.
+Besides the .7z you can also use the .Zip and .tat.xz compression formats to archive your file and folders.

 Step 6: Extract files on Ubuntu using 7zip GUI

 To extract the compressed the right click on that and click on the Extract to… option.

 Select the Destination, if it is other than the location of the file where already it is, otherwise just click on the Select button, and the archived file of yours will automatically get extracted/uncompressed.

 So, in this way you can install the P7Zip or 7-Zip on Ubuntu or Debian Linux to compress & extract the files/folder both by command line and graphical user interface (GUI).

 If you faced any problem while performing this tutorial, let us know, the comment section all yours!!